DHTMLX/docs-spreadsheet/docs/api/spreadsheet_serialize_method.md

 ### Description

-@short: serializes data of spreadsheet into a JSON object
+@short: Serializes data of spreadsheet into a JSON object

 ### Usage